dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-arm32.md

 ## Pull the Image from Another Device

-Next, pull the image from the registry you pushed your image to, on an ARM32 device (like a Pi).
+Next, pull the image on an ARM32 device (like a Pi) from the recently pushed registry.

-> Note: The instructions use example values that need to be changed to for your environment, specifically the password location, and the user account.
-More simply, make sure to change "rich" and "richlander" to something else.
+> Note: Change the password location and the user account ("rich" and "richlander") example values in your environment.

 ### Using Azure Container Registry (ACR)